Sète Food Lovers Guide to Eating Your Way Through Town

 - Encornet farcis à la Sètoise is squid stuffed with pork and veal and slow-cooked in a wine, garlic, and herb sauce.

-- Bourride de Lotte or Monkfish stew is made with white wine and vegetables and served with a garlic mayonnaise (aioli).
+- Bourride de Lotte or Monkfish stew is made with white wine and vegetables and served with garlic mayonnaise (aioli).

 - Rouille de seiche is baby squid or cuttlefish cooked in a tomato, garlic, egg and wine sauce.